prototypefund/Digital_Bargeld-docs/taler-auditor-manual.rst

    The main binary of this component is the ``taler-auditor-httpd``.

--  The wire-auditor
-   The wire auditor verifies that the bank transactions performed by the exchange were done properly.
-This component must have access to the bank account of the exchange, as well as to a copy of the exchange's database.
-   The main binary of this component is the ``taler-wire-auditor``.

 -  The (main) auditor
    The main auditor logic checks the various signatures, totals up the amounts and checks for arithmetic inconsistencies.
 It also computes the expected bank balance, revenue and risk exposure of the exchange operator.
-The main binary of this component is the ``taler-auditor``.
+The main script of this component is the ``taler-auditor``.

--  The renderer
-   A rendering script uses the JSON output of ``taler-wire-auditor`` and ``taler-auditor`` and combines it with a LaTeX template into a human-readable audit report.
+   This script invokes several helper binaries sequentially.
+Production users may want to modify the script to run those binaries in parallel, possibly using different privileges (as only the ``taler-helper-auditor-wire`` needs access to the wire gateway).

+   The ``taler-helper-auditor-wire`` auditor verifies that the bank transactions performed by the exchange were done properly.
+This component must have access to the bank account of the exchange, as well as to a copy of the exchange's database.

+   The ``taler-auditor`` script invokes the various helpers, each generating a JSON report.
+It then invokes the ``taler-helper-auditor-render.py`` script to combine those JSON files with a Jinja2 template into a LaTeX report.
+Finally, ``pdflatex`` is used to generate a PDF report.

    The resulting report includes performance data, reports on hard violations (resulting in financial losses) and reports on soft violations (such as the exchange not performing certain operations in a timely fashion).
 The report also includes figures on the losses of violations.
 Careful reading of the report is required, as not every detail in the report is necessarily indicative of a problem.

 Installation